Records of 2023

 Greentea Peng – Man Made

-The reason music lovers such as I get labelled as “snobs” is because we are dismissive of many (not all) of the big selling mainstream names who receive mass acceptance as representative of current tastes.
+The reason music lovers such as I get labelled as “snobs” is because we are dismissive of many (not all) of the big selling mainstream names receiving mass acceptance as representative of current tastes.
 And yes, I am as guilty as anyone when it comes to pouring cold water on Ed Sheeran’s acclaim or reacting with repulsion at the latest Coldplay offering.
 But hear me out, this is certainly not because I resent success or popularity, I am a massive Beatles fan for starters and you do not get more pop than that.
-The thing about the aforementioned is simply that, bleeding through every note of clinically clean music they produce is the sound of marketing.
+The thing about the two examples I just mentioned is simply that, to my ears, bleeding through every note of clinically clean music they produce is the sound of marketing.
 The stench of music created not because an artist was struck by a lightning bolt of inspiration, more the need to fulfill a criterion to supply new ‘product’ and from there on in, the overwhelming impression of demographic pleasing boxes being ticked is hard to ignore.
-In my opinion, it just makes for very predictable and dull music.
+In my opinion, it just makes for a very predictable and dull listening experience.

 If there is an over-riding vibe to ‘Man Made’ then it is mellow, with a soulful edge and a savage punch behind the blissed-out textures.
 It is very dubby, very London or at least what I think of as London.
 Wells did state in interviews around the time of the release that the theme could be summed up with the word ‘austerity’ which, for a creative artist, is suitably open-ended.
 That said though, dive into the grooves here and you do feel the realities of modern-day post-Brexit Britain seeping through, maybe more than the austerity it is the inequalities that stand tall.
 Opening number ‘Make Noise’ breezes in like a dream, floating on a bedrock of vintage vinyl crackle and right there in the middle of the deep bass and the cloud busting synths is that central, pure voice.
 A real sound, one that gets straight to the truth, dedicating what is about to come to those who stand alongside her and the dearly departed.
 An invitation, a throwing open of the door with an offer to make noise; what follows does just that with conviction.